-More than 90 journal titles are currently published by MDPI and available online in open access format at www.mdpi.com.
+More than 280 journal titles are currently published by MDPI and available online in open access format at www.mdpi.com.
 MDPI continuously launches new journals in response to academic developments, and to be able to serve additional research communities and their needs.
-MDPI is the only truly multidisciplinary open access publisher with journals’ subjects ranging from chemistry to economics, from biology to engineering.

 MDPI Editorial Offices

 MDPI is headquartered in Basel, Switzerland.
-Three branch offices are located in China (two in Beijing, one in Wuhan).
 The in-house staff consists of Managing Editors, Assistant Editors, Production Editors, English Editors, Copyeditors, Data Specialists, Software Engineers and Administrative Specialists.
 Except for most English Editors, all are employed by MDPI and its subsidiaries and work at the MDPI offices.
 Our collaborating editors on our Editorial Boards are typically employed at academic institutions or corporate research facilities located all over the world.
-The contact with the inhouse editorial staff is mainly by e-mail, in some cases by telephone or postal mail.
+The contact with the in-house editorial staff is mainly by e-mail and telephone.
 The in-house editorial staff normally work for several journals related to their educational background.
-Assistant Editors usually process manuscripts through the peer-review and production procedures; Managing Editors have the editorial responsibility for the journals; Production Editors, English Editors, Copyeditors and Data Specialists are responsible for putting accepted content into a publishable format (full-text PDF, XML and HTML versions).
-Contact information such as e-mail and postal addresses, telephone and fax numbers, can be found at www.mdpi.com/about/contact/.
+Assistant Editors process manuscripts through the peer-review and production procedures; Managing Editors have the editorial responsibility for the journals; Production Editors, English Editors, Copyeditors and Data Specialists are responsible for putting accepted content into a publishable format (full-text PDF, XML and HTML versions).
+Contact information can be found at www.mdpi.com/about/contact/.

 Editorial Process, Peer-Review and Production

-All articles submitted to MDPI journals are subject to strict peer-reviewing.
-In most journals, the process is single blind peer-review, i.e. the reviewers know the authors’ identities, but the authors do not know the reviewers’ identities).
+Articles submitted to MDPI journals are subject to strict peer-reviewing.
+In most journals, the process is single blind peer-review (the reviewers know the authors’ identities, but the authors do not know the reviewers’ identities).
 Some journals operate double blind peer-review (the reviewers do not know the authors’ identities until the paper has been published).
-The MDPI online submission system incorporates online tools for manuscript submission, peer-reviewing and editorial decision making.
-The reviewers and external editors will not need to have an account with the MDPI submission system in order to finish the tasks assigned to them.
-Rather, the system will recognize the reviewers and external editors through one-time usable IDs in the URLs.
+The MDPI online submission system, Susy, incorporates online tools for manuscript submission, peer-reviewing and editorial decision making.
+Reviewers and external editors do not need to have an account with the MDPI submission system in order to finish the tasks assigned to them.
+Rather, the system will recognize the reviewers and external editors through one-time usable IDs found in the URLs.
 Editors-in-Chief and Guest Editors can view articles submitted to their journal or Special Issue via Susy at any time.

-The Editor-in-Chief is the head of the journal, and is mainly responsible for the scientific quality of the journal.
-Unlike other Publishers, MDPI does not need the Editor-in-Chief to be actively involved in the editorial process, i.e. the MDPI editorial team in Basel and Beijing will take care of the whole editorial process.
+The Editor-in-Chief is the head of the journal and is mainly responsible for the scientific quality of the journal.
+Unlike other Publishers, MDPI does not need the Editor-in-Chief to be actively involved in the editorial process, i.e., the MDPI editorial team will take care of the majority of contact with authors and reviewers.
 The Editor-in-Chief is responsible for assisting the Editorial Office in the management of the journal, which entails:

-- overviewing the editorial process for individual manuscripts (mainly by taking the final decision whether a paper can be published after peer-review and revisions).
+- Overviewing the editorial process for individual manuscripts (mainly by making the final decision regarding whether or not a paper can be published after peer-review and revisions).

 Editorial Board Member Responsibilities

-An Editorial Board member will be asked to review one or two manuscripts per year and may help to edit a special issue on a topic related to his or her research interests.
-Additionally, the Editorial Board members will be approached for input or feedback regarding new regulations relating to the journal from time to time.
+An Editorial Board Member will be asked to review one or two manuscripts per year and may help to edit a Special Issue on a topic related to his or her research interests.
+Additionally, the Editorial Board member will, from time to time, be approached for input or feedback regarding new regulations relating to the journal.
 Editorial Board members are also encouraged to help to promote the journal among their peers or at conferences.
-The communication with Editorial Board members is done primarily by E-mail.
+The communication with Editorial Board members is done primarily by email.
 The initial term for an Editorial Board membership is two years and can be renewed.
 An Editorial Board member may also step down from the position at any time if he or she feels overloaded by the requests from the journal’s Editorial Office.